Find a Lender-Approved Local Conveyancer in Long Itchington

 Recently asked questions about conveyancing in Long Itchington

-I have justbecome aware that Action Conveyancing have closed.
-They carried out my conveyancing in Long Itchington for a purchase of a leasehold apartment 18 months ago.
+I have recentlybecome aware that Wolstenholmes have been shut down.
+They conducted my conveyancing in Long Itchington for a purchase of a freehold house 12 months ago.
 How can I be sure that my home is registered correctly in the name of the former proprietor?

-The quickest method to see if the property is in your name, you can make a search of the land registry (£3.00).
+The quickest method to check if the premises is registered to you, you can make a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Long Itchington conveyancing specialists.

 Last updated